-Additional information on each area of interest is included in the Description of Topical Areas section under SUPPLEMENTARY INFORMATION below.
+More specific information on each area of interest is included in the Description of Topical Areas section under SUPPLEMENTARY INFORMATION below.

-A companion Program Announcement to DOE National Laboratories (LAB 16-1498) will be posted on the Office of Science Grants and Contracts web site at: http://science.energy.gov/grants/lab-announcements/open/
+A companion Program Announcement to DOE Laboratories (LAB 17-1670) will be posted on the SC Grants and Contracts web site at: http://science.energy.gov/grants/lab-announcements/open/.